kint-php/kint/README.md

  * Debug backtraces are finally fully readable, informative and a pleasure to the eye.
  * Kint has been in active development for around **seven years** and is shipped with [Drupal 8](https://www.drupal.org/) by default as part of its devel suite.
 You can trust it not being abandoned or getting left behind in features.
  * **Variable content is displayed in the most comfortable** way - and you *never, ever* miss anything!
 Kint guarantees you see every piece of physically available information about everything you are dumping*;
-   * *<sup>(in some cases, the content is truncated where it would otherwise be too large to view anyway - but the user is always made aware of that);</sup>
+   * *<sup>in some cases, the content is truncated where it would otherwise be too large to view anyway - but the user is always made aware of that;</sup>
  * Some variable content types have an alternative display - for example you will be able see `JSON` in its raw form - but also as an associative array:
-![Kint displays data intelligently](http://i.imgur.com/9P57Ror.png)
+![Kint displays data intelligently](http://i.imgur.com/9P57Ror.png) There are more than ten custom variable type displays inbuilt and more are added constantly.
 ----